Telecom Business Valuation

 What Telecom Businesses Actually Sell For

-Telecom and phone systems companies trade at 5x to 10x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization โ€” the company's annual operating profit from telecommunications services.
+Telecom and phone system providers trade at 3.0x to 6.0x SDE (Seller's Discretionary Earnings) and 5.0x to 10.0x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization — the provider's annual operating profit from UCaaS subscriptions, managed phone services, system maintenance fees, professional services, and hardware sales.

 Method